carltheperson/Safe-Secrets/README.md

 ### Database

 It's made with Redis.
-The setup uses 1 master and 2 slaves and is created using a StatefulSet.
-There is also another StatefulSet that creates 3 sentinels to trigger a failover if the master fails.
-Both kinds of pods in the StatefulSets needed special Shell scripts to find the master when initializing.
+The setup uses 1 main and 2 replicas and is created using a StatefulSet.
+There is also another StatefulSet that creates 3 sentinels to trigger a failover if the main fails.
+Both kinds of pods in the StatefulSets needed special Shell scripts to find the main when initializing.
 Both RDB and AOF persistence is enabled.

 ### Monitoring